EXCLUSIVE-Lebanon's leaders warned in July about explosives at port - documents

 HAZARDOUS MATERIAL

-Port authorities impounded the Rhosus on December 2013 by judicial order 2013/1031 due to outstanding debts owed to two companies that filed claims in Beirut courts, the state security report showed.
+Port authorities impounded the Rhosus in December 2013 by judicial order 2013/1031 due to outstanding debts owed to two companies that filed claims in Beirut courts, the state security report showed.

 In May 2014, the ship was deemed unseaworthy and its cargo was unloaded in October 2014 and warehoused in what was known as Hangar 12.
 The ship sank near the port's breakwater on Feb.
 18, 2018, the security report showed.